jogi/VJGeoAutocomplete/README.md

 ## Usage
 ### Using the Autocomplete API

+Change the value of `kVJGeoAutocompleteGoogleAPIKey` in `VJGeoAutocomplete.h` before using this.
+The instructions on how to obtain an API key can be accessed [here](https://developers.google.com/places/documentation/#Authentication).

 <pre>
 [VJGeoAutocomplete autocomplete:text completion:^(NSArray *predictions, NSError *error) {
             //do something with the predictions, handle errors